isc-projects/bind9/doc/arm/reference.rst

 ``serial-update-method``
-   Zones configured for dynamic DNS may use this option to set the update method that will be used for the zone serial number in the SOA record.
+   Zones configured for dynamic DNS may use this option to set the update method to be used for the zone serial number in the SOA record.

-   With the default setting of ``serial-update-method increment;``, the SOA serial number will be incremented by one each time the zone is updated.
+   With the default setting of ``serial-update-method increment;``, the SOA serial number is incremented by one each time the zone is updated.

-   When set to ``serial-update-method unixtime;``, the SOA serial number will be set to the number of seconds since the UNIX epoch, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one.
+   When set to ``serial-update-method unixtime;``, the SOA serial number is set to the number of seconds since the Unix epoch, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one.

-   When set to ``serial-update-method date;``, the new SOA serial number will be the current date in the form "YYYYMMDD", followed by two zeroes, unless the existing serial number is already greater than or equal to that value, in which case it is incremented by one.
+   When set to ``serial-update-method date;``, the new SOA serial number is the current date in the form "YYYYMMDD", followed by two zeroes, unless the existing serial number is already greater than or equal to that value, in which case it is incremented by one.

 ``zone-statistics``
-   If ``full``, the server will collect statistical data on all zones (unless specifically turned off on a per-zone basis by specifying ``zone-statistics terse`` or ``zone-statistics none`` in the ``zone`` statement).
+   If ``full``, the server collects statistical data on all zones, unless specifically turned off on a per-zone basis by specifying ``zone-statistics terse`` or ``zone-statistics none`` in the ``zone`` statement.
 The default is ``terse``, providing minimal statistics on zones (including name and current serial number, but not query type counters).

-   These statistics may be accessed via the ``statistics-channel`` or using ``rndc stats``, which will dump them to the file listed in the ``statistics-file``.
+   These statistics may be accessed via the ``statistics-channel`` or using ``rndc stats``, which dumps them to the file listed in the ``statistics-file``.
 See also :ref:`statsfile`.

    For backward compatibility with earlier versions of BIND 9, the